 Monitoring programmes should be implemented in facilities managing POP-BDE wastes.

+Information on monitoring and analysis of POP-BDE in articles and products is described in the Stockholm Convention “Draft guidance on Sampling, Screening and Analysis of Persistent Organic Pollutants in Products and Articles”.
+This document provides a step by step guidance on monitoring (sampling, screening and analysis) in articles, products and recycling streams (see UNEP 2017d).

 Handling, collection, packaging, labelling, transportation and storage

 POP-BDE wastes should be handled, collected, packaged, labelled, transported and stored so as to prevent spills and leaks leading to worker exposure, releases to the environment or exposure of the community.
 The guidance on waste handling and collection contained herein may not apply to POP-BDE wastes that are consumer or household wastes, such as WEEE, since it has not been documented that such wastes pose significant risks to the environment or human health during handling and collection.